Gas information sheet 59: Type A appliance service – inspecting and servicing Type A appliances

 The inspection checklist

-Your inspection ‘checklist’ must include the following items:
+Your inspection ‘checklist’ must include (but is not limited to) the following items:

 - Is the flue and cowl in good condition?